Solar photovoltaic installers held about 17,100 jobs in 2021. The largest employers of solar photovoltaic installers were as follows:

 Physical strength.
 PV installers must often lift heavy equipment, parts, and tools.
 Workers should be strong enough to lift panels that weigh up to 40 pounds.

-Employment of solar photovoltaic (PV) installers, often called PV installers, is projected to grow 63 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment of solar photovoltaic installers is projected to grow 27 percent from 2021 to 2031, much faster than the average for all occupations.

-The continued expansion and adoption of solar panel installation is expected to create new jobs.
-As the cost of PV panels and shingles continues to fall, more residential households are expected to take advantage of these systems, resulting in greater demand for the workers who install them.
-The increasing popularity of solar leasing plans—in which homeowners lease rather than purchase systems—should create additional demand, as they no longer bear the upfront costs of installation.
+The continued expansion and adoption of solar PV systems is expected to create jobs for their installation and upkeep.
+As the cost of PV panels and shingles continues to decrease, more households are expected to take advantage of these systems, resulting in greater demand for the workers who install and maintain them.
+The increasing popularity of solar leasing plans—in which homeowners lease, rather than purchase, systems—should create additional demand, because homeowners no longer bear the upfront costs of installation.

 For more information about accredited training programs, visit